cetinkaya/rndbot/README.md

 iex> bot = RndBot.Bot.start
 ```

-Currently the bot automatically connects to chat.freenode.net and joins the channel #rndbottest.
-Commands can be sent to the bot inside iex to make it join other channels:
+If server and nick are not specified (as RndBot.Bot.start("server", "nick")), the bot automatically connects to chat.freenode.net and takes the nick rndbotrnd.
+After connection, the bot automatically joins the channel #rndbottest.
+Commands can be sent to the bot inside iex to make it join other channels as well:

 ```
 send bot, {:cmd, {:join, "otherchannel"}}